broeneatsdinner/olatools/Project 2/Project 2 Report.md

 : XSS Reflected

 In the "Welcome" page of the Rekall website, there is a text input field we can manipulate to have specific outputs.
-I tested this by writing "<script>alert("ian waz here")</script>" into the input field:
+I tested this by writing "<script>alert("i waz here")</script>" into the input field:

 ![image](https://github.com/user-attachments/assets/3b35178f-ae37-4cf8-a691-d3234ddd1f2c)